Registration Dossier

 Justification for classification or non-classification

-As chloroform exhibits rather low acute toxicity and based on acute toxicity data, the proposed GHS classification for chloroform is Category 4, "Harmful", with the hazard statements: harmful if swallowed and harmful if inhaled and STOT SE 3 with the hazard statement: may cause drowsiness and dizziness.
+Based on acute toxicity data, the registrant's self-classification for chloroform is Category 4, "Harmful", with the hazard statements: harmful if swallowed (H302) and harmful if inhaled (H332).

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.